-Carl Mateo is an American singer songwriter and multi instrumentalist whohas shared the stage with performers such as John Hammond Jr, Jorma Kaukonen, Matt Guitar Murphy, Suzanne Vega, Larry Campbell, David Johansen, John Doe and X, Robert Hunter, David Bromberg, Marco Benevento and more in classic venues such as Levon Helm Studios and the Bearsville Theater, Woodstock, NY, The Knitting Factory and CBGB'S Gallery in NYC, The Iron Horse, Northampton , MA., Cafe Lena's in Saratoga, NY.
-Carl's debut release, "Big White House", was chosen as one of the top ten independent recordings of the year by the "Off the Beaten Track Radio Show".on WKZE.
-Carl also currently plays with Robin the Hammer, harp and The Hooligan Band, keys,harp and vocals as well as performing solo.
+Carl Mateo has shared the stage as a solo artist and band member with performers such as John Hammond Jr, Jorma Kaukonen, Robert Hunter (lyricist for the Grateful Dead) , Suzanne Vega, Larry Campbell, David Johansen, John Doe and X, Matt Guitar Murphy, David Bromberg as well as a who’s who’s list of “local” Woodstock Musicians including Marco Benevento, Simi Stone, Burnell Pines, Lindsey Webster, David Laks, Connor Kennedy Jerry Marotta, Ian Flanigan, Mr. Roper, Happy Traum, Aaron Lieberman from God Street Wine, Sal Miccio,Sarah Fimm, Sin City, and Naked, in venues such as Levon Helm Studios, Bearsville Theater in Woodstock, NY, The Knitting Factory and CBGB'S Gallery in NYC, The Iron Horse, Northampton , MA and Cafe Lena's in Saratoga, NY.
+Carl's release, "Big White House", was chosen in the top ten independent recordings of the year by the "Off the Beaten Track Radio Show" on WKZE.

-Peter Dougan is a much loved music educator at The Rock Academy and The Woodstock Day School in Saugerties, NY.
+Peter Dougan is a left handed acoustic and electric guitar player and a much loved music educator at The Rock Academy and The Woodstock Day School in Saugerties, NY.
 His deep knowledge and love of music theory and Americana, Peter studied Jazz Guitar in Graduate School at Berklee, shared with many of the next generation’s young musicians.
 Peter has played with the seminal Ithaca band, Mectapus, Gene Ween, Jay Collins and the Northern Resistance.
-He has shared the stage with Countless great artists such as Larry Campbell, Happy Traum, Marco Benevento, Gene Ween, Amy Helm, John Hammond Jr. and more.
+He has shared the stage with countless great artists such as Larry Campbell, Happy Traum, Marco Benevento, Amy Helm, John Hammond Jr. and more.

-Kyle Esposito is a very much in demand Woodstock musician on bass and guitar and is a band leader/singer songwriter in his own right., Kyle has played and recorded with Dylan Doyle, the Meg Johnson Band, The Connor Kennedy Band, Naked, Nelson Esposito Quintana, Duke McVinnie, Tim Kapeluk and Sara Kramer Harris to name a few.
+Kyle Esposito is a Woodstock live and session musician on bass and guitar and is a band leader/singer songwriter and producer in his own right.
+Kyle has played and recorded with Dylan Doyle, The Meg Johnson Band, The Connor Kennedy Band, Naked, Nelson Esposito Quintana, Duke McVinnie, Tim Kapeluk and Sara Kramer Harris to name a few.

-Dave Cook is a sound engineer who moved to Woodstock in 1985.
-Shortly after moving to the Catskills, Dave became the Chief Engineer at Dreamland Studios, a great place built in a 110 year old church.
-He was there for ten years and was instrumental in making it a world class recording facility.
-While on staff there, he engineered records for such artists as the B-52’s, 10,000 Maniacs, Graham Parker, The Mighty Mighty Bosstones, Suzanne Vega, Joe Henry, and many others.
+Dave Cook, shortly after moving to the Catskills, became the Chief Engineer at Dreamland Studios, He was there for ten years and was instrumental in making it a world class recording facility.
+While on staff there, he engineered records for such artists as the B-52’s, 10,000 Maniacs, Graham Parker, The Mighty, Mighty Bosstones, Suzanne Vega, Joe Henry, and many others.
 Dave’s discography and live audio work is extensive.
-Truly one of the great engineers in the Woodstock scene and beyond, Check out his work here https://www.area-52-studios.com/dave-cook-credits-bio/